My Competition in the Primary and General Elections

 Ryerse, now a Democrat, ran as a Republican in 2018 trying to unseat Womack.
 He lost in that Republican Primary election with 15.8% of the vote.

-Ryerse has worked as a professional political consultant before and after his election attempt.
+Ryerse has worked as a professional political consultant since his election attempt.
 He is also an author of three books.

 In 2019 Ryerse worked with Sarah Colt Productions to produce a documentary about his Republican run for Congress.
 It is called "True Believer"